 Scientifically Researched Sites by Dr. Robert Gegear

 In the fall of 2019, fourteen sites across Lincoln were assessed for habitat quality.
 Three Case Study (scientifically researched) sites were selected to be developed as functionally diverse habitat representing an array of ecological habitats, land use conditions, and aesthetics.
-Properties owned by the Lincoln Land Conservation Trust (LLCT) have been prioritized for the first phase of the project.
-Birches School in Lincoln will also be planting a functionally diverse, native pollinator garden that will serve as a demonstration site for the project.
 Privately-owned properties, while not being formally studied, are also a priority to maximize connectivity to create a pollinator corridor.

-In the first year at the three Case Study sites, Dr. Gegear, professor of biology at UMASS Dartmouth, will conduct landscape-scale surveys of species-level interactions between animals and flowers, with a particular focus on native bumblebees*.
-Data will also be collected on other native bees and butterflies.
-These surveys will be compared to historical records of native pollinator species in the area, in order to prioritize the conservation of species that are currently extirpated, threatened, or endangered in the region, but have historic presence in the area, or are presently found in neighboring regions.
-This information will drive the development of plant lists and planting palettes, influenced by each site’s land use, ecological conditions, context, as well as aesthetics, which will be turned into replicable Native Plant and Pollinator Toolkits.
-Priority will be given to plants that support the pollen, nectar, and nesting needs of threatened bee, butterfly and moth species, and especially to plants that support the widest possible range of such species per plant.
+In the first year at the three Case Study sites, Dr. Gegear, professor of biology at UMASS Dartmouth, conducted landscape-scale surveys of interactions between animals and flowers, with a particular focus on native bumblebees*.
+He also surveyed populations of other native bees and bumblebees.
+These surveys will be compared to historical records of native pollinator species in the area, in order to prioritize the conservation of species that are currently threatened but had a historic presence in Lincoln.

 *As a model system, [the Gegear Lab] primarily use bumblebees (Bombus spp.) because they have evolved the cognitive capacity to flexibly track food resources (nectar and pollen) in complex multi-sensory floral environments; they have rich co-evolutionary relationships with many native flowering plant species; they are highly amenable to experimental study of behavior under laboratory and field conditions; they play a critical role in maintaining ecosystem health and biodiversity; and they are easily identified to the species level under natural conditions by citizen scientists.
 (Taken from https://gegearlab.weebly.com/)